An evidence-based document investigation · 330 declassified files

 The source material

-records across two PURSUE tranches
+files across four PURSUE tranches

 7